YousfiHamza/E-Com-Store/README.md

 ## Last Updates :

-* Performance Enhancement Using Suspense to get multiple chanks of our code ( Next.Js for SSR in the next Release )
+* Performance Enhancement Using Suspense to get multiple chunks of our code ( Next.Js for SSR in the next Release )

 * Lazy Loading Images